 4. Only Run Full Loads

 Your washer expends the same amount of energy regardless of the size of the load.
 You should always try to wash full loads whenever possible.
 In fact, it takes less energy to run a full load than two smaller ones.
-You may need to experiment with how many clothes your washer can actually handle, but refer to the operator’s manual for specific weight limits.
-As a rule of thumb, most people do not put enough clothes in per load.
+You may need to experiment with how many clothes your washer can actually handle but refer to the operator’s manual for specific weight limits.
+As a rule of thumb, most people do not wash enough clothes per load.

 5. Use Cold Water Detergents

-If you decide to use cold water on your clothes, consider experimenting with cold water detergents as regular solvents do not work as well without hot water.
+If you decide to use cold water on your clothes, consider experimenting with cold-water detergents as regular detergents do not work as well without hot water.
 These cleaning agents are specifically designed for use in cold water, though you may need to try a few brands to find the perfect fit for your washer.